linuxdeepin/dde-help/dde/en_US/index.md

  ![1|showhidetaskbar](png/showhidetaskbar.png)

 ### Shutdown Interface
+There are two ways to shut down:

-You can enter the shutdown interface by clicking on the battery icon on Dock.
+1. Click on the battery icon on Dock.
+2. Click on the battery icon in the bottom right corner of Launcher mini mode.

 <table class="block1">
     <caption>On desktop, click on ![power](icon/power_icon.svg) on Dock.</caption>
     <tbody>
         <tr>
-            <td width="30px">Shutdown</td>
+            <td width="30px">Shut down</td>
             <td width="100px">Click on ![poweroff_normal](icon/poweroff_normal.svg) on the Shutdown Interface or press ![Enter](icon/Enter.svg) on keyboard.</td>
         </tr>
         <tr>